PataphysicalSociety/soupault.app/site/plugins.md

 ### Conditional HTML insertion

-This plugin inserts an HTML snippet into the page iff that page has an element matching certain selector.
+This plugin inserts an HTML snippet into the page <abbr title="if and only if">iff</abbr> that page has an element matching certain selector.

 The key difference from the built-in `insert_html` widget is that it can check for one element, but insert in another.
 The element to check for is defined by the `check_selector` option,